What is money?

 Recognizable – Few people in the united states are unfamiliar with dollar bills and coins.
 There are likely only a few dozen people in each market throughout the union who learned so little in their government-run schools that they can’t even identify their government’s legal tender.

 Gold has historically been used as money, but only for large purchases.
 Today, an ounce of gold is worth around $2,000.
 For those wishing to purchase cheeseburgers for lunch, gold could not be used.
 The consumer would need to carry around one-hundredth of an ounce of gold.
 This would not be practical, because that tiny spec would get lost before he could even think about his burger.
 He could use silver, but it’s not really practical to carry eight pounds of money in your pocket all day.
 That said, fractional silver is proliferating and may soon be a practical alternative.
-Some consumers like to pay with crypto, but the volatility and difficulty of using some crypto-currencies make it attractive to many people.
+Some consumers like to pay with crypto, but the volatility and difficulty of using nearly all crypto-currencies make it unattractive to many people.
 Is there any form of money that works well?

 Goldbacks are pieces of 24k gold that are formulated into thin bills and encased in polymer.
 As you can see from the money comparison chart, goldbacks score very high in all areas other than widespread acceptance.
 This area is relatively easy to improve, with 100 businesses in New Hampshire, 300 in Utah, and hundreds in Wyoming and Nevada already accepting the gold money.
 The goldbacks are extremely easy to store and carry.
 They are divisible much like a dollar.
 They are made from real gold – an inherently valuable and scarce element.
 They are very durable and could be exchanged for newer bills at no cost from the manufacturer if they do wear out.
 And they are easily recognizable.
 They are also essentially impossible to counterfeit.
 They also offer the same anonymity as cash.
 Crypto (especially privacy-focused ones like Monero and Zcash) could be anonymous, but requires internet, is not always simple, and is relatively volatile.
 Silver is another great option, but it is accepted less than goldbacks.
 Due to its value being roughly one 80th of gold, carrying (and even storing) a lot of value in the form of silver is not practical.